crista/exercises-in-programming-style/README.md

 python tf-NN.py ../pride-and-prejudice.txt
 ```

+NOTE: the code in the master branch is written for Python 3.
+If you are looking
+for a version for Python 2.7, check out the 2.7 branch or the v1.0 release.

 Explanations and historical context for all these styles can be found in the
 companion book [Exercises in Programming Style](http://www.amazon.com/Exercises-Programming-Style-Cristina-Videira/dp/1482227371/).